 St. Paul UCC prides itself on its caring ministries.

-While our congregation will continue to provide care through our pastors and the Care Team, Stephen Ministers will work with the Care Team on how best to respond to the needs of our people, thus providing another level of care.
+Working in concert with our pastor, Stephen Ministers will work with the Care Team on how best to respond to the needs of our people, thus providing another level of care.
 There are times when a trained Stephen Minister will be able to provide more to meet someone’s ongoing needs than a pastor or the Care Team is able to effectively give by themselves.
 The Stephen Minister is someone who will be there for the care receiver, meeting faithfully as long as there is a need.

 We all experience challenges in life.
 A Stephen Minister is ready to provide emotional and spiritual care and walk with you through any of these situations:

 - Divorce or separation

 - Spiritual crises

 - Unemployment or a job crisis

 - Birth, adoption, miscarriage or infertility

 - A chronic illness

 If you would like to receive care from a Stephen Minister, are interested in becoming a Stephen Minister or if you have any questions about this ministry, please talk to one of our Stephen Leaders: Betty Wacker or Barb Wagner.